3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 - TOC base must be loaded before calling external functions.
-- Most instructions allow 16b offsets, so TOC base is typically the first address in the TOC plus 0x8000, this allowing access to up to 64 KiB in single instruction.
+- Most instructions allow 16b offsets, so TOC base is typically the first address in the TOC plus 0x8000, thus allowing access to up to 64 KiB in single instruction.
 - Function descriptor holds 3 doubleword pointers: entry point, TOC base (R2 value) and environment (not used in C).